Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Go over to UnlockBibleMeaning.com and find 1 Samuel 2:29, switch to Strong’s and verify that the English word ‘fat’ is indeed H1254 the same as ‘bara.’
-Here it’s used simply as a descriptive.
+Go over to UnlockBibleMeaning.com and find 1 Samuel 2:29, switch to Strong’s, and verify that the English word fat is indeed H1254 the same as bara.
+Here it’s used merely as a descriptive.
 There’s no actual creation taking place.

-At check out the contexts for ‘heavens’ in Genesis 1.1.
-Use Strong’s to locate the other verses with the same Biblical Hebrew word ‘shamayim.’
-Read the scriptures and see whether they refer to the first, second or third heaven.
+At UnlockBibleMeaning.com, check out the contexts for heavens in Genesis 1:1.
+Use Strong’s to locate the other verses with the same Biblical Hebrew word shamayim.
+Read the scriptures and see whether they refer to the first, second, or third heaven.

-Study and begin to the contours of the Bible pieces we are going to be assembling.
+Study and begin to see the contours of the Bible pieces we are going to be assembling.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Heaven – Does it exist?
+Please use the Social Network links just below to share this information from The Explanation, Heaven – Does it exist?
 Yes, in Fact, There are Three Heavens